Goniometer (audio): Function

 Its function is to plot a signal on a two-dimensional area so that the correlation between the two axes (audio channels, or phases) becomes apparent.

 The channels are plotted on diagonal axes; a left-channel-only signal would form a diagonal line running top-left to bottom-right and a right-channel-only signal would form the opposite diagonal running top-right to bottom-left.
-A signal on both channels would provide components on both axes and thus expand the plot into two dimensions: a mono signal would produce a straight line angled according to balance; whereas a stereo signal, being asymmetrical, would produce a jittery and fluffy-looking ball (see image).
+A signal on both channels would provide components on both axes and thus expand the plot into two dimensions: a mono signal would produce a straight line angled according to balance; whereas a stereo signal, being asymmetrical, would produce a highly volatile image with a concentration of lines towards the center of the goniometer (see image).

 An audio technician would typically begin a session by adjusting the equipment (usually with a 1 kHz mono tone) so that the output produces a vertical plot line.
 If one channel were phase-inverted, it would result in the plot line being a horizontal instead of vertical, a sure sign of problems.
 As for mono signals, a half-inverted signal would be reduced to (near) silence.

 The persistence of a CRT display is a desired effect on goniometers because the signal display is very dynamic, and the overall shape or envelope of the signal is the object of interest.
 In fact, good digital and software goniometers provide artificial and even user-adjustable persistence.

 The goniometer proves useful because it provides very dense information in an analog and surprisingly intuitive form.
-From the display, one can get a good feel for the audio levels for each channel, the amount of stereo and its compatibility as a mono signal, even to some degree what frequencies are contained in the signal.
-Experts may even be able to determine the probable arrangement of microphones when the signal was recorded.
+From the display, one can get a good feel for the audio levels for each channel and the amount of stereo and its compatibility as a mono signal.